-- Home-Ownership Choice: When listing move-in ready or nearly move-in ready single-family homes for sale, will wait for up to 60 days prior to considering any purchase offers, in order to offer owner-occupants a chance to apply.
-The Board shows a preference for owner-occupancy when considering qualified offers.
-In certain neighborhoods this waiting period will be extended and may apply to two-family homes, as well. - Tenant to Home-Owner: Tenants living in the home at the time of foreclosure are given the first opportunity to purchase the home prior to it being listed on the MLS.
+- Home-Ownership Choice: When listing move-in ready or nearly move-in ready single-family homes for sale, the Land Bank will wait for up to 60 days prior to consider any purchase offers, in order to offer owner-occupants a chance to apply.
+The Board of Directors shows a preference for owner-occupancy when considering qualified offers.
+In certain neighborhoods and circumstances this waiting period will be extended and may apply to two-family homes, as well. - Tenant to Home-Owner: Tenants living in the home at the time of foreclosure are given the first opportunity to purchase the home prior to it being listed on the MLS.

-The Land Bank applied for a third round of Community Revitalization Initiative funds from the Office of the New York Attorney General in late-2017 and was awarded \$2 million in early 2017.
-These funds will enable the land bank to demolish 56 properties and renovate eight homes for sale to income-qualified owner occupants.
-This ratio represents a shift from Rounds 1 and 2 in which the Land Bank used \$5 million to demolish 43 structures and renovate 68.
-The Land Bank currently holds over 200 demolition candidates in inventory and this shift is in response to that challenge.
+The Land Bank applied for a fourth round of Community Revitalization Initiative funds in 2018 and was awarded \$2 million.
+These funds will enable the Land Bank to demolish 56 properties and renovate eight homes for sale to income-qualified owner occupants.
+This ratio is consistent with our use of Round 3 funding and represents a shift from Rounds 1 and 2 in which the Land Bank used \$5 million to demolish 43 structures and renovate 68.
+The Land Bank currently holds over 250 demolition candidates in inventory and this shift is in response to that challenge.

-2017 ACCOMPLISHMENTS
+2018 ACCOMPLISHMENTS

-- The City of Syracuse Common Council, after providing funding to the Land Bank for four years in a row, voted in May 2017 to eliminate the Land Bank from their 2017-18 budget. - In 2017 the County awarded \$300,000 to the Land Bank \$150,000 of which was restricted to projects in Jordan/Elbridge/Baldwinsville and the other half unrestricted. - The Corporation acquired 170 vacant, abandoned, or tax-delinquent properties. - 67 derelict properties were demolished in 2017 bringing the total to date to 229.
-2017 demolitions were completed using grant funds awarded by the NY Attorney General. - The Corporation sold 146 properties for redevelopment consistent with its mission and purpose. - Proceeds from the sale of property totaled approximately \$1,378,000 in 2017.
-The Corporation estimates that all properties sold to date are generating about \$950,000/year in property taxes. - The buyers of properties sold in 2017 will invest approximately \$3.14 million in renovations.
+- The Syracuse Common Council awarded \$750,000 to the Land Bank, \$500,000 of which was restricted to demolition (requiring a 1:1 match) and \$250,000 of which could be used for property maintenance. - The Onondaga County Legislature voted in September 2018 to include \$250,000 for the Land Bank in their 2019 budget. - In 2018, the Onondaga County Department of Social Services awarded the Land Bank a \$100,000 contract to hire JobsPlus! job trainees to deconstruct homes prior to demolition, stripping out architectural items that can be re-used in other renovations.
+The Land Bank is currently working with a not-for-profit architectural salvage store in Ithaca to sell this material and generate revenue to support the Land Bank's mission. - The Corporation acquired 261 vacant, abandoned, or tax-delinquent properties. - The Corporation demolished 35 derelict properties in 2018 bringing the total to date to 269.
+These demolitions were completed using some remaining Round 3 CRI grant funds and 2018-19 City funding. - The Corporation sold 118 properties for redevelopment consistent with its mission and purpose. - Proceeds from the sale of property totaled over \$1 million in 2018.
+The Corporation estimates that all properties sold to date are generating about \$1 million per year in property taxes. - Buyers who purchased properties in 2018 will invest approximately \$2.7 million in renovations.
 The Land Bank's strategy of acquiring properties and marketing them for buyers to renovate is successfully leveraging private investment.
-To date, the Land Bank has sold 562 properties, leveraging nearly \$19.2 million in private renovation investment, and approximately 36 more sales are pending closing. - During the 2017 fiscal year, the Corporation conducted 21 public meetings.
-These included one annual meeting, eleven regular meetings, one special meeting of the board of directors, and eight committee meetings. - An independent certified public accounting firm performs the annual financial audit of the Corporation.
-The report will be available after March 28, 2017 at http://syracuselandbank.org/about/.
+To date, the Land Bank has sold 670 properties, leveraging over \$21 million in private renovation investment, and approximately 55 more sales are pending closing.

-ASSESSMENT OF THE EFFECTIVENESS OF
+- During the 2018 fiscal year, the Corporation conducted 17 public meetings.
+These included one (1) annual meeting, ten (10) regular meetings, two (2) special meetings of the Board of Directors, and four (4) committee meetings. - An independent certified public accounting firm performs the annual financial audit of the Corporation.
+The report will be available after March 19, 2018 on the Land Bank website at: http://syracuselandbank.org/about/#public-reporting.

-INTERNAL CONTROL STRUCTURE AND PROCEDURES
+ASSESSMENT OF THE EFFECTIVENESS OF INTERNAL CONTROL STRUCTURE AND PROCEDURES